-We also provided two (2) units of electric vehicle charging stations within the carpark of Menara KEN TTDI to increase public awareness of the benefits of using green technology and contribute to a more sustainable future.
-Such an investment aligns with the company's commitment to environmental values while promoting fuel-efficient vehicles and reducing carbon emissions
+Furthermore, we have installed two (2) units of electric vehicle charging stations within the carpark of Menara KEN TTDI.
+This strategic initiative aims to raise public awareness regarding the advantages of adopting green technology and contribute to a sustainable future.
+By facilitating the use of electric vehicles, we actively promote fuel efficiency and contribute to the reduction of carbon emissions, aligning with our Company' environmental values.